rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1al.png?raw=true" alt="ColorScheme example 1 light" width="180"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1bl.png?raw=true" alt="ColorScheme example 1 lightb" width="180"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1cl.png?raw=true" alt="ColorScheme example 1 dark" width="180"/>

-The default sample app, example 1, shows the simplest use-case of FlexColorScheme and barely scratches the surface of what it can do.
-To get the full details in a step by step progression,  go through the tutorial that uses examples 1 through 5, to introduce more features in a step by step complexity progression.
+Example app 1, shows the simplest use-case of FlexColorScheme and barely scratches the surface of what it can do.
+To get the full details in a step by step progression, go through the tutorial.
+It uses examples 1 through 5 to introduce more features in a step by step complexity progression.

 > **Building the examples**
+>
 >If you cloned the repository to build the examples, you can open the package `/example` folder with your IDE to build
 >the above default example.
 This example is the same as the example in the `/example/lib/example1` folder.
+>
 >If you want to build the other examples, without setting up different configurations in your IDE for the different
->main files, you can copy and paste the wanted example's `main.dart` code into the `/example/lib/main.dart` file to
+>main files.
+Copy and paste the wanted example's `main.dart` code, into the `/example/lib/main.dart` file to
-> build it from your IDE.
+>build it from your IDE.
 After copying the new main example content, change the relative
-> import for the "all shared imports" file to:
+>import for the "all shared imports" file to:
 >`import 'all_shared_imports.dart';`
->and for examples 4 and 5, also the "sub page" import to:
+>and for examples 4 and 5, also the "sub_page" import to:
 >`import 'shared/sub_page.dart';`

 ### Live WEB Demos of the Examples